JayanathP/aps-tutorial-postman/DA4ACAD/instructions/task-6.md

 Named parameters on the Activity have corresponding named arguments on the WorkItem.
 Like in function calls, optional parameters of the Activity can be skipped and left unspecified while posting a WorkItem.

 For this exercise, you create a WorkItem to execute the Activity ListLayers.
 The WorkItem uses the dwg file you uploaded in the previous task as the input for the Activity.
-The request downloads the dwg file from the signed URL stored in the variable 'ossDwgFileSignedUrl'.
+The request downloads the dwg file using its URN, which is stored in the Collection Variable `ossDwgFileUrn`.

+`ListLayersActivity` produces a text file containing layer names as an output.
+The Postman Environment Variable `ossOutputFileObjectKey` is reserved for the output text file that the add-in produces.

 ## Create a WorkItem

 1. On the Postman sidebar, click **Task 6 - Submit a WorkItem > Create a WorkItem**.
 The request loads.